hadmacker/asd_notes/COMMENTS.md

 ## Showing signs of impending meltdown or event

-* Thanks for your convern, we have it covered!
+* Thanks for your concern, we have it covered!
 * Let's pause this.
 He/she needs my immediate attention.
 * Excuse me, he/she is attempting to communicate and needs my full attention.